shikha1108/notes/technicalTerms.md

 Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
 It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.

 ### SOLID Principles
-* It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
+It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
-* The principles intended to make design easier, understandable.
+The principles intended to make design easier, understandable.
-* By using the principles, the system is maintainable, testable, scalable, and reusable.
+By using the principles, the system is maintainable, testable, scalable, and reusable.
-* It avoids the bad design of the software.
+It avoids the bad design of the software.
-* 1. S Single Responsibility principle (SRP): Every Java class must perform a single functionality.
+* **S stands for Single Responsibility principle (SRP)**: Every Java class must perform a single functionality.
 * Let's understand the single responsibility principle through an example.
 * Suppose, Student is a class having three methods called printDetails(), calculatePercentage(), and addStudent().
 Hence, the Student class has three responsibilities to print the details of students, calculate percentages, and add student.
 By using the single responsibility principle, we can separate these functionalities into three separate classes to fulfill the goal of the principle.
-* 2. O Open Closed Principle (OCP): The module should be open for extension but closed for modification.
+* **O stands for Open Closed Principle (OCP)**: The module should be open for extension but closed for modification.
 * Suppose, Here, the Student class is closed for modification (you can add new grade calculators without changing Student), but it's open for extension by allowing different ways to calculate the average grade.
-* 3. L Lischov Substitude Principles (LSP):The objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+* **L stands for Lischov Substitude Principles (LSP)**:The objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
-* 4. I Interface Segregation principles(ISP): A class should not be forced to implement interfaces it does not use.
+* **I stands for Interface Segregation principles(ISP)**: A class should not be forced to implement interfaces it does not use.
-* 5. Dependency Inversion Principle(DIP): High-level modules should not depend on low-level modules, but both should depend on abstractions.
+* ** D stands for Dependency Inversion Principle(DIP)**: High-level modules should not depend on low-level modules, but both should depend on abstractions.

 ### JAVA